The ongoing coronavirus epidemic has thrown the world into disarray. Yet details about the virus, and how it’s spread are still shrouded in mystery.

 What is coronavirus?

 The term coronavirus refers to a large and diverse family of viruses.
-Other members of the coronavirus family include regular flu, Sars (severe acute respiratory syndrome), Mers (Middle Eastern respiratory syndrome) and Ebola.
-The new coronavirus (aka COVID-19) is a variant we’ve never seen or studied before and a lot of its traits remain shrouded in mystery.
+Other members of the coronavirus family include the common cold, Sars (severe acute respiratory syndrome) and Mers (Middle Eastern respiratory syndrome).
+The new coronavirus disease (aka COVID-19) is a variant we’ve never seen or studied before and a lot of its traits remain shrouded in mystery.

 What we do know is that COVID-19 seems to have originated in animals, as most of the first wave of infected people either worked at or had recently visited the Huanan seafood wholesale market in the Chinese city of Wuhan.
-Scientists have since confirmed that the virus can be spread from person to person, most likely through tiny sneeze or cough droplets.
+Scientists have since confirmed that the virus can be spread from person to person through tiny sneeze or cough droplets.

 How did coronavirus spread from animals to humans?
 And can it be transmitted by mosquitoes?